AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/send-data.md

 ---
 title: Send Commerce data
-description: Learn about the runtime action responsible for notifying the external back-office application when data is modified in Adobe Commerce.
+description: Learn about the runtime action responsible for notifying the external backoffice application when data is modified in Adobe Commerce.
 keywords:
  - Extensibility
  - App Builder